Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 2: Causal/Structural Misspecification

 In this section we demonstrate the strong, implicit structural form associated with multiple regression.
-We begin by demonstrating that multiple linear regression (in its basic form) is not misspecified with respect to the true data generating process when all predictors are exogenous (see structure in Figure \ref{fig:simple}(a)).
+We begin by demonstrating that multiple linear regression (in its basic form) is not misspecified (either functionally or structurally) with respect to the true data generating process when all predictors are exogenous (see structure in Figure \ref{fig:simple}(a)).
 In such a scenario, the resulting model is interpretable.

 If the true data generating process could be described as a weighted sum of a set of input variables, then our goal of prediction within the Ordinary Least Squares multiple linear regression framework would also be adequate for causal modeling, causal parameter estimation, or causal inference.
 Such a model might be depicted graphically as in Figure \ref{fig:simple}(a).
-In this scenario, there would exist parameters $\boldsymbol{\theta}^*$ (also known as effect sizes) which represent the true causal parameters, and our OLS-derived parameters would represent empirical/sample estimations thereof.
+In this scenario, there would exist parameters $\boldsymbol{\theta}^*$ (also known as effect sizes) which represent the true parameters, and our OLS-derived parameters would represent empirical/sample estimations thereof.

-The graphs in Figure \ref{fig:simple} are known as causal Directed Acyclic Graphs (c-DAGs), and they represents a generalization of the graphical representation often used in Structural Equation Modelling (SEM) \citep{Pearl2009, Koller2009, Rohrer2018}.
+The graphs in Figure \ref{fig:simple} are known as causal Directed Acyclic Graphs (c-DAGs), and they represent a type of graphical representation often used in Structural Equation Modelling (SEM) \citep{Pearl2009, Koller2009, Rohrer2018}.
 The arrows indicate causal directional relationships between variables, parameterized by $\theta$, and the grey nodes indicate observed variables.
-The \textit{acyclicity} pertains to the restriction that there can be no closed loops (i.e., feedback) in the graph.
-Graph terminology (e.g., `parent', `ancestor', `descendant', `child') is useful in describing the top-level relationships between variables.
+The \textit{acyclicity} pertains to the restriction that there can be no closed loops (\textit{i.e.}, feedback) in the graph.
+Graph terminology (\textit{e.g.}, `parent', `ancestor', `descendant', `child') is useful in describing the top-level relationships between variables.
 For example, a node with an incoming arrow is a child of its parent variable, and further upstream or downstream variables are ancestors or descendants respectively.